AmalAntoney123/social-media-flutter/README.md

 ## 📞 Contact

-For any queries or support, please reach out to our team at support@incampus.edu
+For any queries or support, please reach out to our team at amalantoney123@gmail.com

 ---

-🏫 InCampus - Connecting Campus, One Post at a Time! 🚀

-This README provides an overview of the InCampus app, highlighting its key features and providing instructions for getting started.
-The use of emojis and a clean layout makes it visually appealing and easy to read.
-You can further customize it by adding actual screenshots of your app or more detailed information about specific features as needed.